 These statistics are important as they point to analyzing risks and factoring in some less-than-quantifiable data, such as time recouped by the IT team to focus more on unique business matters, rather than managing and patching productivity systems.

 Nonetheless, cloud computing does offer businesses opportunities.
-The key however is figuring out the best options for one’s specific SMB needs.
+The key however is figuring out the best options for an organization's specific needs.

 Ron is part of the marketing team at Telzio, covering everything from tips and tech for growing businesses to customer success stories for the Telzio blog.